MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 #### **🔍 What do we see through the charts?**
-- ✅ Revenue and total order number inscreased year by year, this is because Olist was enstablished in 2015, in period 2017., 2018, system maybe more stable and more popular so more orders.
+- ✅ Revenue and total order number inscreased year by year, One of reason maybe because Olist was enstablished in 2015, in period 2017., 2018, system maybe more stable and more popular so more orders.
 Moreover, in 2018 ecommerce in Brazil become more recognized so people buying product via e-market more.
 - ✅ Through the year Nov, Dec are the month have most sales, it is maybe due to the holiday season of the year, when people tend to buy more to prepare for big holiday.
 - ✅ Orders placed in monday and tuesday bring more revenue than other days in week.
 Whiles, afternoon and late night also bring more revenue than other time in a day
 - ✅ Top 5 states have highest revenue : SP, RJ, MG, RS, PR, only 5 these states but account for half of total revenue